Orange wind warning takes effect as Storm Deirdre leaves thousands without power

-Latest: Storm Deirdre is due to bring a Status Orange wind warning for the country from 2pm this afternoon, with severe gusts potentially reaching 130km/h and heavy rain of up to 50mm expected to fall.
+Latest: A Status Orange wind warning has taken effect this afternoon, as Storm Deirdre is due to bring severe gusts potentially reaching 130km/h and heavy rain of up to 50mm.

-Met Eireann revised the warning, changing the initial time at which it takes effect from 3pm to 2pm.
+Met Eireann revised the warning earlier, changing the initial time at which it takes effect from 3pm to 2pm.

 The forecaster says that Storm Deirdre will move quickly across the country this afternoon and evening and will move through the Irish Sea early tonight.